 However, this place fills up fast because of how short the hike is.
 A sunrise or sunset hike outside regular hiking hours may be the best bet, especially if you enjoy solitude in the mountains.

 - Distance: 5.2 miles round trip to the front of the lake, if backpacking closer to 6

 - Difficulty: Moderate (most of the gain is between lakes 1 and 2)

 Planning your trip to Joffre Lakes Provincial Park

 How to get to the Joffre Lakes Hike

 Joffre Lakes is about 30 minutes north of Pemberton, an hour north of Whistler, and about 2.5 hours north of Vancouver on the Sea to Sky Highway.
-The roads are generic, and the parking lot is off the main road.
+The roads are standard, and the parking lot is off the main road.

-So while it would be hard to miss, I’d still download your maps offline and plug in the trailhead details.
+So, while it would be hard to miss, I’d still download your maps offline and plug in the trailhead details.